 Hello, I’m Richard.
 I am currently a PhD student in the Department of Cognitive Science at the University of California, San Diego (UCSD).
-My research focus is in computational and cognitive neuroscience, where I mostly work on simulation and characterization of oscillatory and other types of neural population activity, and sometimes dabble in mining and analysis of other types of data.
+My research focus is in computational neuroscience and cognitive science, where I mostly work on simulation and characterization of oscillatory and other types of neural population activity, and sometimes dabble in mining and analysis of other types of data.
 You can find out more in Projects, my CV, or our lab website.

 Prior to that, I lived in Toronto, Canada for 11 years.
 It’s the place I call home, and also where I received my Bachelor’s Degree (University of Toronto, BASc in Engineering Science).
 I was born and raised in Xinjiang, China, a place not unlike the deserts of Huacachina (Peru) in the photo above.